rakibulhaque9954/Face_emotion_detection_fastapi/README.md

 ## Adding Custom Dataset and Kaggle

 To enhance model accuracy, I added a custom dataset that includes a combination of Kaggle's dataset and additional custom data.
 This expanded dataset allowed my model to better understand and classify a wider range of emotions.
+**A val Accuracy of 90% was achieved.**

 ## Deployment

 This project is hosted on Render, which may impact loading times and stability.
-Due to the nature of web applications, occasional crashes or slower response times may occur.
+Due to the nature of hosting service, occasional crashes or slower response times may occur.

 ## Technologies Used